 The Surrey Hills are our playground!
-We live here to ride the challenging climbs and country lanes.
+We love to ride the challenging climbs and country lanes.
 Within easy reach of London, the area is a mecca for road cyclists and mountain bikers alike.
 Whatever the time of year, it’s an oasis of woods, sweeping vistas and winding roads where you can escape the monotonous suburbia of London and clear your lungs and your mind.

-As locals, we know the area like the back of our hand and we’re fussy about when and where we ride!
+As (former) locals, we know the area like the back of our hand and we’re fussy about when and where we ride!
 Don’t get us wrong, we love Box Hill.
 We were desperately cheering on the Zig Zag Road as Mark Cavendish gradually slipped out of contention in the London 2012 Olympic road race.
 The views are stunning, the cake is good, but let’s be honest, it can get a little busy at weekends and variety is the spice of life!

 Below you’ll find some of our favourite cycle rides in Surrey.
 They give a nod to the classic Surrey Hills climbs - the likes of Leith Hill, White Down and Ranmore.
 But we’ve also given you the connoisseur’s routes - the quieter roads and short sharp climbs of West Sussex and Kent, our favourite trip to the seaside over Ditchling Beacon and Devil’s Dyke, and other lesser known gems where you’ll see fewer cars and bikes.

 Of course, many people ride out to the Surrey Hills from London.
 If you want to maximise your time in the saddle or get the miles in your legs then absolutely, but we recommend hopping on the train or parking up and getting more smiles per mile.
 Even better, why not stay at a gorgeous hotel in the Surrey Hills and make a weekend of it?
 Suggestions for where to stay below!

 - Elevation: 1,530m